Common Bottlenose Dolphin – Tursiops truncatus

 Preferably, the animals stay close to the coast, although there are also schools in the open water.

 When diving in the Canaries, it is very unlikely to encounter Tursiops truncatus, since the targeted approach is prohibited.
 However, you can often see it on Whale Watching trips.

-Biology & Social Behaviour
+Biology & Feeding

 The Common Bottlenose Dolphins has a predatory way of life.
 They prefer small fish, but cephalopods and crustaceans are also on its menu.
 It can find its prey through high-frequency clicks.
 This works like echolocation.
 Tursiops truncatus has ears, but most of the sound is passed threw the mouth into the inner ear.
 It also has good eyes.